costajob/app-servers/README.md

 [Crystal](http://crystal-lang.org/) 0.17.3 is installed via homebrew.
 Crystal has a syntax similar to Ruby (indeed is quite impressive how much of Ruby good parts are in the language), but brings some desirable features such as compile-time type checking, efficient garbage collector and compilation to highly optimized native code.
 In order to mimic dynamic languages Crystal relies on a global type inference algorithm (similar to Haskell).
-Crystal adopts the CSP model (like GO) and evented/IO to grant concurrency and avoid blocking calls.
+Crystal adopts the CSP model (like GO) and evented/IO to grant concurrency and avoid blocking calls, but does not support parallelism out of the box.

 ## Benchmarks
 I decided to test how these languages manage multiple HTTP requests by using standard libraries and/or micro-frameworks.